Larmor precession in strongly correlated itinerant electron systems: Results

-Although $U=9$ is clearly outside the formal range of applicability of RPA, it is wortwhile to consider how RPA fails by comparing Figs.~\ref{fig:susc+spec:9} and \ref{fig:rpa:susc}.
+Although $U=9$ is clearly outside the formal range of applicability of RPA, it is worthwhile to consider how RPA fails by comparing Figs.~\ref{fig:rpa:susc}\textbf{d} and \ref{fig:susc+spec:9}\textbf{c}.
 The RPA incorrectly predicts an extremely sharp Larmor mode throughout the Brillouin Zone.
-The reason for this is that RPA only contains Stoner damping from particle-hole excitations and it overestimates the energy of the minority electrons substantially, since the Hartree band structure lacks the lower minority branch.
+The reason for this is that RPA only contains damping from electron-hole excitations and it overestimates the energy of the minority electrons substantially, since the Hartree band structure lacks the lower minority branch.

 \emph{Weak correlation} For very small values of $U$, RPA is known to be accurate and the comparison of RPA and DMFT can be used to assess the quality of the DMFT calculations.
 Fig.~\ref{fig:dmft-rpa:U1} shows that both methods indeed give qualitatively similar results: low energy spectral weight in large parts of the Brillouin Zone except close to M, a maximum energy $\omega\approx 6$ at X and one upwards and one downwards dispersing mode close to $\Gamma$.
-Note that the Stoner enhancement $2U\av{S^z}$ is so small that it is not possible to observe the splitting between the Larmor mode and the particle-hole continuum in either figure.
+Note that the Stoner enhancement $2U\av{S^z}$ is so small that it is not possible to observe the splitting between the Larmor mode and the electron-hole continuum in either figure.
 We have a much better energy (and momentum) resolution in RPA, which makes it possible to resolve the sharp features that characterize electronic quasiparticles with a very long lifetime.
 Note that $U>0$, so DMFT already contains some finite lifetime effects and should not be expected to match the RPA exactly.